Liam Grimsey, BSc (Hons) Counsellor & Psychotherapist, Registered MBACP

 Generalised anxiety disorder

-I offer an initial 30-50 minute phone consultation free of charge.
-This is to help you and I ascertain the suitability of us working together.
-If we decide we are right for each other and you would like me to be your counsellor I charge a fee of £40.00 per 50 minute session.
+I am happy to offer an initial phone consultation free of charge.
+This can help you and I ascertain the suitability of us working together.

 Maps & Directions